-POL 201.
+POL 101.
 American Government and Politics.
 3.

 An introduction to the political institutions of the U.S. national government.
 The course examines the making of the Constitution, federalism, the three branches of the national government, political parties, civil rights and liberties, the mass media, and the economy.
+This course is taught to emphasize critical thinking in political science.
 Fall, Spring.